 The user experience focuses on the key action of claiming G$ coins as basic income and on the conduct of peer-to-peer transactions.
 Users can also earn rewards for inviting other contacts to GoodDollar, send and receive G$, review account transactions, and take part in other economic activities within the GoodDollar ecosystem.

-The GoodDollar smart contracts
+- GoodDollar smart contracts

-Identity solutions for verifying unique identity
+- Identity solutions for verifying unique identity

 The Gini coefficient is the most commonly used measurement of income inequality.
 It is a measure of statistical dispersion that represents the income or wealth distribution of a nation’s residents.
 The Gini coefficient ranges from 0 to 1, where 0 means perfect equality and 1 is when one person possesses all the wealth.

-A 2017 International Monetary Fund report calculated that the optimal level for a country's economic inequality has a Gini coefficient of 0.27, or 27% .
+A 2017 International Monetary Fund report calculated that the optimal level for a country's economic inequality is a Gini coefficient of 0.27, or 27% .
 According to The World Bank Data, only a few countries around the world have a lower level of inequality.
 The vast majority – approximately 94% – of nations suffer inequality above the optimal level .